-Minnesota Housing continues to make significant advancements in addressing statewide housing needs for people with disabilities.
+Minnesota Housing continues to make advancements in addressing statewide housing needs for people with disabilities.
 Providing pointing incentives for many types of multifamily developments to include units for persons with disabilities has been an Agency priority for over a decade.
-Project selections continue to advance the objectives of Minnesota's Olmstead Plan, and in the 2021 Request for Proposal funding round, Minnesota Housing created or preserved 66 units specifically set-aside to serve people with disabilities.
+Project selections continue to advance the objectives of Minnesota's Olmstead Plan, and in the 2022 Request for Proposal funding round, Minnesota Housing created or preserved 98 units specifically set-aside to serve people with disabilities.
+This includes 36 units that will also receive HUD Section 811 Projectbased Rental Assistance.
+This was a new pointing incentive added to the 2022-2023 QAP to encourage projects to incorporate this federal subsidy.

-Minnesota Housing also prioritizes the creation of units to prevent and end homelessness in support of the 5,000-unit goal in the Heading Home Together Plan.
+Minnesota Housing also prioritizes the creation of units to prevent and end homelessness.
 Data from supportive housing providers, service providers, and local HUD Continuum of Care point-in-time counts provide evidence that many individuals who experience homelessness may also have Behavioral Health needs (people with mental illness or substance use disorders).
 Thus, the new permanent supportive housing units created via Minnesota Housing's funding resources provide independent-living housing for these populations.
-In the 2021 Request for Proposal funding round, Minnesota Housing created or preserved 342 units specifically set aside for households experiencing homelessness.